Seeking Alpha vs Zacks

 Here’s all the data on their picks:

-- Of these 56 stock picks, THEY ARE DEFINITELY GENERATING ALPHA as they, on average, are beating the S&P 500 by over 37%
+• Of these 60+ stock picks, THEY ARE DEFINITELY GENERATING ALPHA as they, on average, are beating the S&P 500 by an average of over 47%

-- They have sold 17 positions.
+• They have sold 31 positions; so they are pretty quick to dump non-performers.
 TravelCenters (TA) was acquired in February 2023 for a 56.8% gain after they picked it in August 2022; they sold CVX with a 1% profit, COP with a 30% profit, NUE with a 60% profit, and both LTHM and HLIT with 32% losses.
 The others that were sold were all +/- 8%.

 MOST IMPORTANTLY, their stock picks are easily beating all of The Motley Fool’s and Zacks’ services over the same time period: